Skip to content

 Terminal window

-wh thing head --live
+wh thing list --live

 Prefix expansion.
 Flag prefixes expand to the full name if unambiguous: